 7 Working Distance

 An important feature of any macro lens is the distance it allows between its front lens and the photographed subject at full magnification.
 This distance is known as the working distance.
-If it is too short, your lens may not only scare away your subject, but also cast a shadow on the scene.
+If it’s too short, your lens may not only scare away your subject, but also cast a shadow on the scene.

 The working distance of a lens dwork is determined by its minimum focus distance (MFD) between sensor and subject dmin, the flange focal distance of the camera between sensor and lens mount dflange, and the length of the lens barrel between lens mount and front lens dbarrel as